-<input checked="" type="checkbox"/> Yes, individuals have an opportunity to review/update PII/BII pertaining to them.
+X Yes, individuals have an opportunity to review/update PII/BII pertaining to them.
 Specify how: All information is provided by the beacon owner.
 Owners are able to update, change, and remove data at any time via the password-protected website or by sending hard copy notification to NOAA SARSAT.
-No, individuals do not have an opportunity to review/update PII/BII pertaining to them.
-Specify why not:
+X No, individuals do not have an opportunity to review/update PII/BII pertaining to them.
+Specify why not: There is no opportunity for individuals to review/update the video images recorded for safety & security purposes.